Zhao-pc/Zhao-pc.github.io/README.md

-# Zhao Lab's Website
+# Zhao Pengcheng's Website

-My simple lab website is built based on the AcademicPages project.
+My simple website is built based on the AcademicPages project.
 I'll try my best to keep updated.

 Below are the original README Markdown content.